AdarshRamanathan/neural-network/README.md

 ##Current progress
 #####Neural Network
-- Neuron model
+- Neuron model.
-- InputNeuron model
+- Input model.
 - Generic network architecture model with a HashMap for storing synaptic weights, an way to update said weights, a firing queue, and a way to feed the network input and read its output.
 - Classes with global constants and globally useful utility functions.